sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 I left something in the function… what's the type of `registry`?
 Is an array?
 I don't think so, our program is the "_**Unlimited** Register Machine_", and arrays have a limit size.
 Is it a list?
 Could be, as long as the list is initialized or has a way to grow to certain size to hold empty slots.
 The real question is: what functionality does the registry has? well, it should be able to retrieve the value of a register in a given position and set the value of a register in a given position.
 Then a list could work but still has the issue with empty slots.

-We decide that, in this precise moment, we don't care about how the registry works, and because we don't care about how it works as long as it works we can create a definition for that:
+We decide that, in this precise moment, we don't care about how the registry works, and because we don't care about how it works —as long as it works— we can create a definition for that:

 ```kotlin
 interface Registry {